Dwape/notas/aseguramiento/Final/Final aseguramiento practica.md

 No hacer tests de caja blanca que requieren conocer la implementación del método para poder testear

+### Ritmo al desarrollar siguiendo los principios de TDD
+> 1. Quickly add a test
+> 2. Run all tests and see the new one fail
+> 3. Make a little change
+> 4. Run all tests and see them all succeed
+> 5. Refactor to remove duplication
+>
+>\- Kent Beck | Test-Driven Development by example

 ### Nombre
 - **Test001_**
 - **ASpeedValue** -> sujeto